stevedonovan/gentle-intro/2-structs-enums-lifetimes.md

 type.
 There is only one free type parameter `T` since `I` is defined in terms of `T`.

 Alternatively: This implementation of `ToVec` has type parameters `T` and `I`. `T` must implement `Size` to make `Vec` happy. `I` is any concrete type that implements an iterator for values of the type `T`.

-The actual implementation is delegated to the `FromIterator` trait, which is defined for vectors.
+The actual implementation is delegated to the `FromIterator` trait, which is defined for vectors and constructs a vector by consuming an iterator (it's exactly how `collect` is implemented)

 ```rust
 impl <T,I> ToVec for I